zencircle/dcos-kafka-service/docs/quickstart.md

     dcos kafka connection
     ```

-    The output should resemble, where you can see the virtual network, ZooKeeper, brokers, and host IPs:
+    The output should resemble the following, where you can see the virtual network, ZooKeeper, brokers, and host IPs:

     ```json
     {